- Company News

 Two Foundations of Crypto Investment Strategies: Fundamental Analysis vs. Technical Analysis

-Fundamental analysis is based on how the asset price is impacted by the market moves and news within the company.
+Fundamental analysis is based on how the asset price is impacted by how the market moves and news within the company.
 These factors include financial statements from top management, profit margins, cryptocurrency news, political events, and even natural disasters.
-Based on these underlying forces, analysts can evaluate whether the asset is underpriced or overpriced.
+Based on these underlying forces, analysts can evaluate whether an asset is underpriced or overpriced.

 Technical analysis utilizes price charts, resistance, and support, indicators, patterns, and trends from the past to predict future price movements.
 In other words, it gives market participants a comprehensive overview of the past performance statistics.
 Additionally, it studies the interaction of demand and supply forces, which are also believed to affect the price.